-Represent Asian American culture authentically and tap into Hollywood’s undiscovered audience.
+Represent Asian Pacifik American culture and tap into Hollywood’s underserved audience.

-If these are the ones that leaked, what about the other instances that don’t?
+If these are the ones that leaked, what about the other instances that are kept silent?

 We hate spam too!
 Don’t we have enough of those?

 No spam is our promise.
 Only inspiration, resources, and fun!